ConsenSys/stow-ddex-compose/README.md

 1. Run `chmod +x ./initialize.sh`
 2. Run `./initialize.sh` to download application repositories
+3. Add a `NPM_TOKEN` environment variable to your shell with a valid `@linniaprotocol` npm as its value
 3. Choose which environment you want to run from the `.env` files, then rename that file to `.env`
-4. If choosing `local.env`, make sure you have a local testnet running at port `7545` with the contracts deployed
+4. If choosing `.env.local`, make sure you have a local testnet running at port `7545` with the contracts deployed
 5. Run `docker-compose up`

 And you should be good to go!